It’s a new year with lots of new adventures that lay ahead! Maybe people are getting

 - Bumber Cars is always a good choice and offers the most fun!

 So, obviously German isn’t the easiest language to learn over night.
-Taking the time to learn a few of the common phraseswhich can make your experience more enjoyable.
+Taking the time to learn a few easy German phrases prior to visiting can make your experience more enjoyable!

 A stein of beer: ein maß (ß is a double ‘s’ so the word is pronounced mass).